GPT-5: Use

 GPT-5 is used in ChatGPT.
 Although GPT-5 is free for all ChatGPT users, Plus users get higher use limits while Pro users get unlimited access to GPT-5 as well as limited access to GPT-5 Pro.
 Standard limits for lower-tier users on responses per hour still apply.
 Additionally, with the introduction of GPT-5, ChatGPT's "Advanced Voice Mode" was replaced by "ChatGPT Voice", which is supposed to enable more natural-sounding conversations.
 OpenAI stated that "Standard Voice Mode retires on September 9, 2025, unifying all users on ChatGPT Voice".
+On November 24, 2025, the feature of shopping research was added to ChatGPT, claimed to be a mini model post-trained on gpt-5-thinking-mini.

 GPT-5 is also available in Microsoft Copilot, and Microsoft stated that it will incorporate GPT-5 into a wide variety of its products.
 According to 9to5Mac, Apple Inc. is planning to integrate the model into the Apple Intelligence feature in its iOS 26, iPadOS 26, and macOS Tahoe operating systems.
 It is also accessible via the OpenAI API.

 A number of American companies were reported as having received access to GPT-5 ahead of its launch.
 OpenAI stated that the private health insurance company Oscar Health was checking applications from its policyholders with the model.
-In addition, Uber was using GPT-5 for its customer support system; GitLab, Windsurf, and Cursor were using the model for software development; and the Spanish bank BBVA was using it for financial analyses.
+In addition, Uber was using GPT-5 for its customer support system; GitLab, Windsurf, and Cursor were using the model for software development; and the Spanish bank BBVA was using it for financial analysis.
 Other companies that OpenAI listed as having used GPT-5 pre-release include Amgen, Lowe's, and Notion.